 JI scholarships are divided into grants and special scholarships according to the types of awards.
-And special scholarships are as follow: John Wu & Jane Sun Excellent Scholarship, John Wu & Jane Sun Talent Scholarship, John Wu & Jane Sun Merit Scholarship, Tang Junyuan Scholarship, and Miyuan Charity Scholarship.
+And special scholarships are as follow: John Wu & Jane Sun Excellence Scholarship, John Wu & Jane Sun Sunshine Scholarship, John Wu & Jane Sun Merit Scholarship, Tang Junyuan Scholarship, GDP Explorer Scholarship and Student Development Scholarship.

-The special scholarship at SJTU and JI can not be obtained simultaneously in the same award year except for national scholarship, Shanghai scholarship and national inspirational scholarship.
+The special scholarship at SJTU and JI can not be obtained simultaneously in the same award year except for National Scholarship, Shanghai Scholarship and National Encouragement Scholarship.
 For detailed requirements and application procedures, please refer to "SJTU Regulations for Scholarship" in SJTU Student Handbook and "JI Regulations for Scholarship".